 - If you go by motorbike, notice fuel for a long run.

-- Bring a mask, there are much sand and dust on the way you go, especially at the entrance of the jungle.
+- Bring a mask, there is much sand and dust on the way you go, especially at the entrance of the jungle.

-- There is a long way in the jungle with many slippery stones, a suitable pair of shoes would be ideal to support you.
-Boots is great!
+- There is a long way in the jungle with many slippery stones, so a suitable pair of shoes would be ideal to support you.
+The boots are great!

-- Foods for breakfast, the tour guide and his assistant will prepare your dinner if you registered.
+- Foods for breakfast, the tour guide, and his assistant will prepare your dinner if you register.